September 30th

 Commentary:

 This probably was the source for the saying 'Give a man a fish, you feed him once.
 Teach him to fish and you feed him for life'.
 Indeed there is great satisfaction in giving.
-Giving food to the needy is essential, but a better dānaṃ (giving) is the giving of education; given selflessly, only for the sake of giving knowledge to the other person.
-That way, the vidyā doesn't end with us and is carried on to future generations.
-That's how scriptures were passed down through the generations to us today. vidyādānaṃ indeed is deemed as the greatest form of all kinds of giving.
+Giving food to the needy is essential, but a better dānaṃ (giving) is the giving of education.
+Knowledge should be given selflessly, only for the sake of giving knowledge to the other person alone.
+Nothing should be expected in return.

 Share the knowledge, spread the knowledge!